The Voice Project (music): The Recording Choir (CD)

 In Autumn 2021, it was still not appropriate for choirs to rehearse in person.
 Instead, the choir continued to meet online, and a CD was created of some of the highlights of recent years.

 Arc of the Sky (Live)

 With the relaxation of Covid-19 restrictions in Spring 2022, it was possible to plan to perform Arc of the Sky, as per the original intent.
 It was performed on 11 June 2022 at St. Andrew's Church, Alfriston (Sussex) and 2 July 2022 at Holy Trinity Church, Blythburgh (Suffolk).

-Music composed by Jon Baker, Orlando Gough and Sian Croose.
+Music composed by Jonathan Baker, Orlando Gough and Sian Croose.
 Based on texts written by British and American poets including Esther Morgan, Emily Dickson, Steven Watts, Wendell Berry, Jane Draycott and George Szirtes.
-The Voice Project Quintet were Lisa Cassidy (Soprano), Sharon Dunant (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor) and Jonathan Baker (Bass).
+The Voice Project Quintet were Lisa Cassidy & Sharon Dunant (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor) and Jonathan Baker (Bass).
 Music performed by Adrian Lever (Piano, Hammered Dulcimer) and Rowland Sutherland (Flute, Piccolo).

-Workshops

-The Voice Project run a variety of courses as part of an open-access education programme, called 'Open Voices'.
-These are run between performance seasons: